Viraaj-A/HumanRightsSearch/README.md

 The Issue Identifier works through the Chat GPT4 API, where the system prompt is:
 "Use the following steps to respond to user inputs.
 The user will input their facts that relate to a human rights violation in simple language.
 The output should be just a conversion of their input to legal writing, specifically, a legal formulation of 'facts'.
 In providing the output make no mention to: the date, any conclusion as to a human rights violation, and the reference to the person should always be "I”.”

+### Issue Identifier Improvements

+We will move from the Chat GPT4 API to seq2seq T5 model that reformulate a user's input query, which will be in simple language, to text that is styled as a legal fact.
+This model will be fine-tuned on the new dataset.

+To create training pairs for the model, we plan to utilise Chat GPT4 API, with various temperature settings, to create the necessary pairs.
+Specifically, we will input actual legal facts and ask the model to generate simple language versions of the facts.
+The training pairs will assist the model in converting simple language commands to legal styled facts.

+The following provides an example of the way we would conduct the finetuning of the Issue Identifior:

+For example, these are the facts of a randomly selected ECTHR case:

+"The applicants complained that the authorities had failed to take adequate steps to protect the life of their family member, C.C., who had died of a drug overdose while being held in police custody."

+Using a system prompt of: "Please rephrase the following legal statement in very simple language for someone who isn't familiar with legal terms.
+Create 5 different formulations of the simple language."

+The above provided:
+1. The family says the police didn't keep C.C. safe, and he died from taking too many drugs.
+2. C.C. took too many drugs and died while with the police.
+His family is upset about it.
+3. C.C. was with the police when he died from drugs.
+His family thinks the police could have helped.
+4. The police had C.C., and he died because of drugs.
+His family is sad and blames the police.
+5. While C.C. was in jail, he died from drugs.
+His family says it's the police's fault.

+The output provided is clearly written in simple language, i.e. by non-experts, and will assist in reformulating user queries.

 ## Predictor
 A multilabel classifier, fine tuned on the Hugging Face: lex_glue, ecthr_a dataset, takes a user prompt and outputs a multi-label classifier for 10 labels.
 The dataset contains 11k rows that correspond to the 'facts' section of 11k cases from the European Court of Human Rights.
 The 10 labels relate to the following human rights articles pursuant to the European Convention on Human Rights: